 A commercially available panorama head can start around $200 and go upwards over $1,500.
 And then, there is the GigaPan automated device that captures the required number of images given the top left and bottom right locations but that too costs close to $1,000.
 So, I started looking for alternatives on eBay and managed to assemble a perfectly functional panorama head that can do single- or multiple-row panorama photography relatively painless.
-I will share the parts I purchased on eBay with no endorsement of the vendor as I do not know much about them.
-There are many vendors who can offer similar parts should you be interested in assembling a pano head yourself.
+I will share the parts I purchased on eBay.
+Many vendors offer similar parts should you be interested in assembling a panorama head yourself.

 What Is Needed For A Panorama Head